keeperxy/CloakFiberHelper/README.md

 ## CloakFiberHelper

 Checks whether your equipped cloak contains a fiber from the correct category for your current specialization.
-Provides simple slash commands and a small helper UI.
+Comes with an in-game options panel and optional slash commands.

 ### Features
 - Auto-scan on login, on cloak change, and when changing specialization
+- In-game configuration via Options → AddOns or `/cfh`
 - Manual scan via slash command or a small "Scan now" button
 - Per-character settings (SavedVariables)
 - Per-spec desired fiber category (Critical Strike, Haste, Versatility, Mastery)